Edward J. Perkins: Subsequent appointments

 He continued to serve in the State Department until 1992, when he was appointed United States Ambassador to the United Nations and U.S. Representative to the United Nations Security Council.
 In 1993, he was appointed representative to the Commonwealth of Australia, where he served until 1996 before retiring at the rank of Career Minister in the United States Foreign Service.

 He taught at the University of Oklahoma where he served as Senior Vice Provost Emeritus of International Programs at the International Program Center, and Professor Emeritus of the School of International and Area Studies.
 He was a member of the American Academy of Diplomacy.

 In 2006, Perkins’ memoir, Mr. Ambassador, Warrior for Peace, was published by the University of Oklahoma Press.

-In 2007, Perkins moved to Washington, DC.
+In 2007, Perkins moved to Washington, D.C.
 On September 3, 2009, his wife, Lucy Cheng-Mei Liu, died.

-Perkins died on November 7, 2020 after a stroke.
+Perkins died on November 7, 2020, after a stroke.